khaldoun-xyz/standard/docs/plan.md

 <a href="https://lugha.xyz" target="_blank">Lugha</a>.
 Members of Khaldoun are expected to work in international work contexts, which typically require speaking foreign languages.
-Lugha helps us evaluate the language competences of our members.
+Lugha allows us to evaluate the language competencies of our members in a highly automated fashion.

 ### Stage 2: Help German organisations automate

-We're striving to eventually build autonomous organisations.
 Autonomous organisations have successfully automated any administrative or tedious task.
 Our consulting work is a stepping stone on a way to this goal.